tboulet/research-project-template/README.md

 # Macros

 Command line macros are extremely useful to avoid typing the same commands over and over again.
+This is just a small tip that I like to do, but it can save a lot of time.

 #### Linux